raspberrypilearning/build-crumble-motor-buggy/en/step_11.md

 --- /task ---

-My first shot went very wrong and it is unlikely to go right first time.
+My first shot went very wrong, but it is unlikely to go right first time.

-My initial turn time was much too long, so I adjust my code and try again.
-My speeds were often at 100% and that also makes it hard to control.
+My initial turn time was much too long, so I adjusted my code and tried again.
+The speed was often set to 100%, which also makes it hard to control.
 Find a balance between speed to beat your opponent and getting things right.

-By working out what you need to change to get a better aim, you will soon be getting some great shots in.
+By working out what you need to change to get a better aim, you will soon make some great shots.
 You don't have to win the match in one shot!

 --- no-print ---